BALK-03/PersonalCostForecast/README.md

 Six different models were created, each utilizing a different feature alongside the target variable.
 The cost function was calculated for each model, and the feature resulting in the lowest cost function was selected as the primary predictor.

 ## Key Features
-- Implementation of Linear Regression from scratch
+- Implementation of Linear Regression from scratch.
-- Feature selection based on cost function comparison
+- Feature selection based on cost function comparison.
-- Utilization of a dataset with 7 variables, targeting the "charges" variable
+- Utilization of a dataset with 7 variables, targeting the "charges" variable.

 ## Mathematical Formulas
 1. **Linear Regression Model:**